abhishek-parashar/Reddit-flair-detection/README.md

-# Reddit Flair Detector
+# Reddit-flair-detection
+This is a reddit flair detection repository developed using flask and python, it's live at https://flair-it-up.herokuapp.com/.
 ### Structure

-The directory largely contains 2 ipython notebooks and 1 web directory:

-1. [Data-Collection Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Reddit_Data_Collection.ipynb) contains all the code that was used to fetch data using PRAW API from reddit and adding it to the mongodb database using pymongo.
-It was the fetched back from the data base and pre-processed to add it into a CSV file to do the data analysis and build the machine learning model.
+The directory contains web sub directories and a sub directory for hosting model and other scripts:

-2. [Exploratory Data Analysis Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Exploratory_Data_Analysis.ipynb) contains all the code that was used to analyse and visualize the data.
+1. [app.py](https://github.com/abhishek-parashar/Reddit-flair-detection/blob/master/app.py)The file which contains all the main backend operations of the website and used to run the flask server locally.

-3. [Flair-Detector Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Flair_Detection.ipynb) contains the code used to train various machine learning models and check the accuracy on different features.

-4. [Website Directory](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/tree/master/website) the directory contains the flask implementation of the app,the requirements and procfile for heroku deployment.
-The detail of each file in the directory can be found in the readme.md file of the directory.
+2. [Procfile](https://github.com/abhishek-parashar/Reddit-flair-detection/blob/master/Procfile) for setting up heroku.

+3. [model](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Flair_Detection.ipynb) contains the saved model.

+4. [requirement.txt](https://github.com/abhishek-parashar/Reddit-flair-detection/blob/master/requirements.txt) contains all the dependencies.

+5. [templates](https://github.com/abhishek-parashar/Reddit-flair-detection/tree/master/templates) contains the html file.

+6. [static](https://github.com/abhishek-parashar/Reddit-flair-detection/tree/master/static) contains the css file.

+7. [nltk.txt](https://github.com/abhishek-parashar/Reddit-flair-detection/blob/master/nltk.txt) contains the nltk dependency.

+8. [Scripts](https://github.com/abhishek-parashar/Reddit-flair-detection/tree/master/scripts) the directory contains scripts for data extraction, model, expolatory data analysis and experiment log manager notebooks.

 ### Codebase

-The entire code has been developed using Python programming language, utilizing it's powerful text processing and machine learning modules.
-The application has been developed using Flask web framework and hosted on Heroku web server.
+The entire code has been developed using Python programming language and is hosted on Heroku.
+The analysis and model is developed using nltk library and various machine learning models, The website is developed using Flask.

 ### How to run the project:

   1. Open the `Terminal`.
-  2. Clone the repository by entering `git clone https://github.com/divyanshuaggarwal/Reddit-Flair-Detector.git` and navigate into `website` directory by entering `cd website` in the terminal.
+  2. Clone the repository by entering `https://github.com/abhishek-parashar/Reddit-flair-detection`.
   3. Ensure that `Python3` and `pip` are installed on the system.
   4. Create a `virtualenv` by executing the following command: `virtualenv venv`.
   5. Activate the `venv` virtual environment by executing the follwing command: `source venv/bin/activate`.